 Chamois: Detatchable Women's Specific

-Hoarders would love to own a pair of the Zoic Navaehs.
+Hoarders would love to own a pair of the Navaehs.
 They've got pockets galore.
-If you're a collector of moss, heart shaped rocks, and litter (thank you), then the five plus pockets provided by the Navaeh will suit you just fine.
+If you're a collector of moss, heart-shaped rocks, and litter (thank you), then the five-plus pockets provided by the Navaeh will suit you just fine.
 They're also stretchy and clean cut, making the Zoic a good choice for the pedaling packrat.

 Fit and Comfort

 The Navaeh was the only short in the test in which the external Velcro tabs pulled from front to back instead of back to front.
 We struggled with this one for a moment, weighing out the pro and cons.
-On the plus side, there's less material in the rear waist band, which helps to keep you cooler.
+On the plus side, there's less material in the rear waistband, which helps to keep you cooler.
 On the flip side, testers noticed that adjusting the waistband from front to back was not as effective in eliminating any gap in the back and suggested that the smallish Velcro tabs would lose their elasticity quickly, which is why we gave the Navaeh a 5 in fit and comfort.
-The internal Velcro tabs of the Pearl Izumi Elevate offered a more fine tuned adjustment.
-The internal button tabs of the Club Ride Apparel Ventura offered the most fine tuned adjustment.
+The internal Velcro tabs of the Pearl Izumi Elevate offered a finer tuned adjustment.
+The internal button tabs of the Club Ride Apparel Ventura offered the most refined adjustment.

-The Navaeh does come with an internal padded short, which was female specific and well fitting, though testers did replace it with their own high quality liner.
+The Navaeh does come with an internal padded short, which was female specific and fit well, though testers did replace it with a high quality liner.

 Four-way stretch and a gusseted crotch helped the Navaeh score some points in pedaling category, 6 out of 10 to be exact.
-It was mentioned amongst our testers that body type played a huge role in the pedaling happiness level.
-The looser cut of the Navaeh provided ample room in the hips, but then narrowed slightly at the knee.
+Body type played a huge role in the pedaling happiness level.
+The looser cut of the Navaeh provided ample room in the hips but then narrowed slightly at the knee.
 The ladies with more curves felt that the shorts stayed put and stretched through each pedal stroke easily, while the girls with narrower waists complained of bunching material at the waist and therefore a leg that slowly crept up towards the thigh.
 The Troy Lee Skyline provided a more snug silhouette, but ample stretch in the material created a short that fit most body types.

 Ladies all around were stoked on the lightweight and breathable four-way stretch fabric.